jimmoffitt/developer_advocate.blog/JSON-to-CSV.md

 ```
 </insert tweet graphic>

-With all tweets come a large set of metadata.
-Many of these are 'atomic' in nature, where there is only one instance of many attributes.
+With all tweets comes metadata, consisting of many attributes.
+Many of these attributes are 'atomic' in nature, where there is only one instance such as the posted time and information about the author.
 Here are some examples:

 Tweet-specific attributes: